Datalux/Osintgram/README.md

 To use the development version with the latest feature and fixes just switch to `development` branch using Git:

 `git checkout development`

+and update to last version using:

+`git pull origin development`

 ## Updating